reincubate/ricloud/README.md

 ### Using the raw file access API

-The raw file access API is available where the JSON feeds don't provide enough, although as noted above, it is invariably better to use the JSON feeds.
-Use-cases of this include downloading message attachments, or directly downloading more esoteric files from the iCloud.
+The raw file access API is available for downloading message attachments, or directly downloading more esoteric files from the iCloud.

+> As noted above, it is invariably better to use the JSON feeds when working with app data.
+The JSON feeds provide faster and more accurate data access.

 The `BackupClient.download_file` method takes a ``file_id``, ``device_id`` and a
 file handle to write the file to. `file_id`s are built from SHA-1 hashes of a